q3k/bugless/docs/architecture.md

  - the **WebFrontend**, an HTTP service accessible by end users, serving the main web interface of the tracker.
  - the **Model**, a nebulous service that provides the actual data storage (issues, components, hotlists)
  - the **Authenticator**, a nebulous service that allows people (either physical persons or bots) to authenticate and provides them with an identity.
+The Authenticator *might* also respond to authz/ACL requests.

 Model considerations